The following Web sites provide helpful information for parents on a wide variety of educational topics. The topics are listed alphabetically.

 www.allkindsofminds.org — All Kinds of Minds – research, parent tip sheets, ask the expert.

-www.interdys.org — The International Dyslexia Association - help for professionals and families dealing with individuals with reading disabilities.
+www.interdys.org - The International Dyslexia Association - help for professionals and families dealing with individuals with reading disorders.

 www.ncld.org — National Center for Learning Disabilities – essential information for parents of children with learning disabilities including children’s rights, advocacy, publications, and IDEA tool kit.